From Shadow on the Lung

 FRCSEd (CTh) — Fellow of the Royal College of Surgeons of Edinburgh

-• UK’s largest robotic thoracic surgery centre — 57.8% of lung cancer operations performed robotically, more than double the national rate of 24%.
+• UK’s largest robotic thoracic surgery centre — 71.3% of anatomic resections performed robotically, more than double the national rate of 24%.
 Only 6% wedge resections vs 14% nationally

-• RCSEd Cardiothoracic Surgery Robotics Advisory Panel — Lead.
-Sets national guidance on robotic surgery in thoracic practice
+• RCSEd Cardiothoracic Surgery Robotics Advisory Panel — Lead

 • Examiner — UK Intercollegiate Board in Cardiothoracic Surgery & European Board of Cardiothoracic Surgery